-Obviously, there’s a lot of science and chemistry that needs to be considered before choosing an essential oil to treat acne.
-If you're not sure, you should always consult your dermatologist or seek the advice of a certified aromatherapist for safety efficacy.
-For most people, however, these six essential oils are not only safe, but they're a truly effective, natural way to reduce and prevent pimples.
+Obviously, there’s a lot to consider before choosing an essential oil to treat acne — including other types of treatment.
+Anecdotal evidence, studies, and experts like Elmore and Fedotova show that essential oils have something to offer, while Dr. Lee and some others firmly believe in other methods.
+Every face and acne case is different, so if you're not sure what to do, you should always consult your dermatologist or seek the advice of a certified aromatherapist.
+For many people, however, these five essential oils could be a truly effective, natural way to reduce and prevent pimples.

-Obviously, no list of acne-fighting essential oils would be complete without tea tree oil — an ingredient that's widely adored for its naturally antibacterial, antibiotic, and antimicrobial properties.
-It basically acts the same way a spot treatment does, by killing germs and bacteria (including strains that are resistant to topical antibiotics), and since it's anti-inflammatory, it rapidly reduces the size of the pimple while also drying out pus.
-Just apply a drop onto the affected area and follow-up with your favorite moisturizer once it's dried.
+Obviously, no list of acne-fighting essential oils would be complete without tea tree oil.
+According to Fedotova, "it is very light and has fabulous anti-bacterial and anti-viral properties."
+It basically acts the same way a spot treatment does, by eliminating germs and bacteria, and since it's anti-inflammatory, it rapidly reduces the size of the pimple while also drying out pus.
+Fedotova says it's also effective at sanitizing pimples you've already extracted.

 3. To Fight Pimples On Oily Skin: Lemongrass Essential Oil